Chelsea Randall

 Chelsea Randall (born 14 June 1991) is an Australian rules footballer playing for the Adelaide Football Club in the AFL Women's competition.
-She is one of the club's inaugural AFLW team co-captains.
+She is one of the club's inaugural AFLW team co-captains, and won three premierships in the role.

 Early life and state league football

 Randall began playing football in the boys under-11 side at the Safety Bay Stingers.